 Long hours in the saddle mean exposure to the sun.
 The jersey’s back panel is made from the highly breathable StradaPro 3D fabric that blocks over 90% of UV waves, preventing a nasty sunburn.

 Sleeves that are too tight or pull are a nuisance.
 The days of restrictive elastic bands to hold them in place are over.
-Castelli uses a wide strip of a non-restrictive and pleasant stretch material to get the comfort level just right.
+Castelli uses a wide strip of non-restrictive and pleasant stretch material to get the comfort level just right.

 Great Attention to Detail